learn-academy-2023-delta/full-stack-jacob-michael-team/challenges.md

 rails g model Blog title:string  content:text

 Blog.create(title:"my first blog", content: "I am so excited to be posting in the greatest blogsite ever.
 This is the best website ever.")
+Blog.new(title:"my first blog", content: "I am so excited to be posting in the greatest blogsite ever.
+This is the best website ever.")
 Blog.create(title:"Dogs are the best", content: "There is no need for explenation.
 They just are")

 rails g controller Blog